 - ✔SAVE 90% INSTANTLY ☛Save up 90% on your electricity bill.
 Aooshine 5W E12 Globe Light Bulb emits 500...

-- ✔DAYLIGHT WHITE 5000K ☛The LED edison candelabra bulb provide bright white lighting for your living...
+- ✔DAYLIGHT WHITE 5000K ☛The little LED edison candelabra bulbs provide bright white lighting for your...

 - ✔EYE-PROTECTIVE ☛Instant on to full brightness, no flicker, no buzzing sound.
 Super high color...